Arrival decision

 Getting to Banff from Calgary and YYC

-The first Banff decision often happens before Banff: do you rent a car, book an airport shuttle, use a coach bus, try seasonal regional transit, or stay car-free once you arrive?
+The first Banff decision often happens before Banff: do you rent a car, book an airport shuttle, use a coach bus, try a current regional service, or stay car-free once you arrive?

 Direct answer